-- FOR IMMEDIATE RELEASE --

-Ruffler, a German native who’s has been in New York for more than 20 years, arrives at this moment via a wildly varied resume: a grand prize at the Thelonious Monk Composer’s Competition; songwriting credit on Me’shell Ndegocello’s “Aquarium,” co-written by Ruffler with Sabina Scuibba of Brazilian Girls; a collaboration with designer Emanuel Ungaro that ultimately led to Ruffler soundtracking an ad for an Ungaro-produced perfume.
-All of which gets fed into the blender when Ruffler sits down to collaborate with Overall, who brings his own grid of influences into the room.
+Emanuel Ruffler, who has been in New York for more than 20 years, arrives at this moment via a wildly varied resume: a grand prize at the Thelonious Monk Composer’s Competition; songwriting credit on Me’shell Ndegocello’s “Aquarium,” co-written by Ruffler with Sabina Scuibba of Brazilian Girls; a collaboration with designer Emanuel Ungaro that ultimately led to Ruffler soundtracking an ad for an Ungaro-produced perfume.
+All of which gets fed into the blender when Ruffler sits down with the other members of “A Tree Grows”, who bring their own grid of influences into the room.

 Rashaan and Russell Carter grew up in the Washington D.C. area.
 It was there, with the nurturing of their father, a saxophonist, and their mother, a radio programmer, that they both forged an interest in music.
 After stints with various instruments the bass became the voice for Rashaan’s musical expression - while Russell ended up on the drums.
 They worked and gained experience in the local scene in Washington D.C. with artists such as as Gary Thomas.
 After high school, Rashaan moved to New York City to attend the New School University.
 He quickly began to work with many of the faculty including percussionist and composer Joe Chambers.
 Most befittingly, it was during rehearsals for a groundbreaking piece by Mr. Chambers that Rashaan met future bandmate Emanuel Ruffler.
 The New York Times writes about the performance at Lincoln Center in 2004: ”Elizabeth Streb's "Gauntlet," [was] the evening's most elaborate premiere.
 Joe Chambers's score was full of fascinating layers of drumming, whistling and chiming.”